maticnetwork/nightfall-sdk/README.md

 "eg:ganache:deposit": "ts-node -r dotenv/config examples/scripts/txDeposit.ts dotenv_config_path=./examples/scripts/.env.ganache dotenv_config_debug=true"
 ```

-**To use the example scripts and the SDK correctly, one needs to have a good understanding of how the Nightfall Protocol runs under the hood.**
+**To use the example scripts and the SDK correctly, one needs to have a good understanding of how the Nightfall Protocol runs under the hood**.

 #### Environment setup